Vacations which include hiking or trekking are ideal for adventurous travelers or travelers who love the outdoors.

 4. The Lares Trek, Peru

-I’ve always dreamt of doing the Inca Trail and felt crushed when I realized I was too late to get my permit, consoling myself by arranging to do the Lares trek instead.
+I’ve always dreamt of making the Inca Trail and felt crushed when I realized I was too late to get my permit, consoling myself by arranging to do the Lares trek instead.
 Little did I know at this point that it would become my biggest and best adventure of 2017.

 Looking back, it was probably better than doing the Inca trek anyway – more authentic, peaceful, stunning scenery and not a soul within miles of us at our wild campsite.
-Add to that, it goes 600metres higher than the Inca Trail so in some ways is a greater challenge.
+Add to that, it goes 600metres higher than the Inca Trail, so it is a greater challenge in some ways.

-It’s bush camping only here but there’s no greater way to wake up than to open your tent door onto the stunning scenery of the Andes mountains.
-It can get pretty steep in places and there are a few downhill stretches that are a bit of a scramble.
+It’s bush camping only here, but there’s no greater way to wake up than to open your tent door onto the stunning scenery of the Andes mountains.
+It can get pretty steep in places, and a few downhill stretches are a bit of a scramble.
 It all adds to the adventure!

-Whilst the trek doesn’t lead directly to Macchu Pichu like the Inca trail does, most Lare’s trek tours will include a visit to the impressive Inca ruins.
-Only difference being, that you arrive refreshed after a good night’s sleep in a hotel!
+While the trek doesn’t lead directly to Macchu Pichu as the Inca trail does, most of Lare’s trek tours will include visiting the impressive Inca ruins.
+The only difference is that you arrive refreshed after a good night’s sleep in a hotel!